Das ist Walter: Recording

-After gigging locally throughout 1982 and 1983 in their hometown Sarajevo at various university student clubs such as Kuk, Trasa, and CEDUS, Zabranjeno Pušenje was ready to take the next step — releasing a studio album.
-Consisting of seven energetic youngsters in their early 20s, itching to increase their profile on the scene, they recorded demos for some dozen tracks during spring 1983 in a studio in Kiseljak.
-The lineup that recorded the demos was – frontman and vocalist Dr. Nele Karajlić, rhythm guitar player and main songwriter Sejo Sexon, lead guitarist Mujo Snažni, bassist Samir "Ćera I" Ćeremida, drummer Zenit "FuDo" Đozić, keyboards player Seid Mali Karajlić, and saxophonist Ogi Gajić.
+After gigging locally throughout 1982 and 1983 in their hometown Sarajevo, at clubs such as Kuk, Trasa, and CEDUS, Zabranjeno Pušenje was ready to take the next step—releasing a studio album.
+Consisting of seven energetic youngsters in their early 20s, itching to increase their profile on the scene, they recorded some dozen demos tracks during spring 1983 in a studio in Kiseljak.
+The lineup that recorded the demos was: frontman and vocalist Dr. Nele Karajlić, rhythm guitar player and main songwriter Sejo Sexon, lead guitarist Mujo Snažni, bassist Samir "Ćera I" Ćeremida, drummer Zenit "FuDo" Đozić, keyboards player Seid Mali Karajlić, and saxophonist Ogi Gajić.

-At one of their gigs in Sarajevo's Trasa club sometime during summer 1983, the Zabranjeno Pušenje youngsters were seen by 33-year-old Milić Vukašinović, established musician from Sarajevo at the time fronting his band Vatreni Poljubac having already experienced a measure of fame as former drummer of Bijelo Dugme during the 1970s.
-They also gave him their demo tapes at the gig.
-Liking what he saw and heard, Vukašinović put them in touch with his friend and former Čičak bandmate from the late 1960s, Mahmut "Paša" Ferović, who now owned a modest recording studio located in his own house where he worked as producer.
+At one of their gigs in Sarajevo's Trasa club sometime during summer 1983, the Zabranjeno Pušenje youngsters were seen by 33-year-old Milić Vukašinović, established Sarajevo-based musician fronting his own band Vatreni Poljubac having already experienced a measure of fame as former drummer of Bijelo Dugme during the 1970s, whom they gave their demo tape to on the occasion.
+Liking what he saw and heard, Vukašinović put them in touch with his friend and former late 1960s Čičak bandmate Mahmut "Paša" Ferović, who had lately been working as a producer by running a modest recording studio out of his own house.

-Going into the studio to record the album, Zabranjeno Pušenje made some personnel changes compared to the lineup that recorded the demos six months earlier.
-The band got a new rhythm section with Munja Mitić and Šeki Gayton becoming new bassist and drummer, respectively.
-Produced by Ferović himself, the recording sessions began in November 1983 and took almost 7 months to complete due to various extenuating circumstances.
-Karajlić said the following about the recording sessions:
+Going into the studio to record the album, Zabranjeno Pušenje made some personnel changes compared to the lineup that had recorded the demos six months earlier.
+A new rhythm section came in with Munja Mitić and Šeki Gayton becoming the new bassist and drummer, respectively.
+Produced by Ferović, the recording sessions began in November 1983 and took almost 7 months to complete due to various extenuating circumstances.
+In a later interview, Karajlić stated the following about the recording sessions: